-Lori Hancock serves as our Administrative Advisor.
+Lori Hancock serves as our Assistant Director and Teacher Supervisor.
 After moving to the Boise as a young couple, Lori and her husband, Roger, homeschooled their four children on their North End property for more than twenty years.
 Throughout that time of teaching at home, they explored a variety of methodological approaches and accessed a wide variety of educational helps including co-ops, private school & online classes, public school & college dual enrollment programs, and tutors.
 As their kids launched off to college and careers, Lori discovered that her love of teens, teaching, and all things classic made investing her time in Boise Classical Academy a perfect fit.
 She now continues to work with the BCA community using the wisdom gained from her homeschool & mothering experience.

 Deanna Colgrove serves as the Financial Officer at BCA.
 Deanna earned

 her BS in Computer Science from Montana State University with a heavy